- Sports and Recreation

 Remember at night (or even at dusk) you MUST have an actual light on the front and red light or reflector on back.
 Most states carry these same requirements.
 Sometimes cops just need something to do or someone to bust.
 You might be targeted and receive an actual citation or written warning or ticket.

 Wearing a helmet?
-Well, for me NO. You can wear one and then YOU can look like a "special needs" adult.
+Well, for me NO thanks.
+You can wear one and then YOU can look like a "special needs" adult.
 I also don't like "helmet hair."
 But this is only my preference, my opinion and not a recommendation.
 But enough about me and my awesome hair.
 You probably should wear a helmet.
 It might even be a local law.
 I'm traveling not nearly as fast in the city as compared to the wide open spaces of mountain trails and that's another factor in my personal decision.

 Face it, you're going to crash at sometime